ayushi200124/Cyclist/README.md

 ### My Approach-
 - Task 1: The problem statement clearly states two important facts.
-1. The marketing team has recognized that the revenue can increase when we convert our part-time customers into our full-time customers, i.e., make them take our annual subscription
-2. The data we have also states that 30% of our users have annual subscription but a large proportion of 70% has not used our premium membership but has used our services at least once.
+i.
+The marketing team has recognized that the revenue can increase when we convert our part-time customers into our full-time customers, i.e., make them take our annual subscription ii.
+The data we have also states that 30% of our users have annual subscription but a large proportion of 70% has not used our premium membership but has used our services at least once.We will analyze user behaviours on how annual members and casual riders use Cyclistic bikes differently to make recommendations on how to convert casual riders into annual members
-The first important problem I would be solving is concentrating on how to convert those 70% of our part-time customer base into our full-time customer.

 - Task2: The secondary stakeholder here is the Cyclistic Marketing Executive Team and my primary stakeholder should be Lily Moreno.
 Right now I would be recommending Moreno and team, on what makes casual drivers not to take our annual subscription and what drives our annual customers to avail our services.
 This whill make us understand how both the sections of the customers are using our services and what are their expectations.

 <a name="prep"></a>